techidaily/site-windows11/source/_posts/unlock-the-mac-os-look-in-windows-try-these-5-techniques-first.md

 Follow the below-given steps to get started with WinDynamicDesktop:

-1. Download it from the WinDynamicDesktop[Microsoft Store page](https://apps.microsoft.com/store/detail/windynamicdesktop/9NM8N7DQ3Z5F) .
+1. Download it from the WinDynamicDesktop [Microsoft Store page](https://apps.microsoft.com/store/detail/windynamicdesktop/9NM8N7DQ3Z5F) .
 2. Open it, enter your location in the initial setup, and click**OK** .
 ![WinDynamicDesktop Setup](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/windynamicdesktop-setup.jpg)
 3. WinDynamicDesktop will provide you with a variety of wallpapers to choose from.
 Select the wallpaper that best suits your taste and click the**Apply** button.